 How Osama bin Ladin Led Me to Anabaptism (Part 2 of 3)

 I have never understood how the Church and the Republican Party became synonymous.
 The Religious Right was nothing new, but it seemed like the culture wars reached a new high during the 2000 election.
 I often felt alone when I tried to explain why I believe that single issue voting does not make you a better follower of Jesus.
-With the blurred lines between pop-Christianity and the Bush administration, and an enormous flag greeting us every morning, the imminent wars produced a new message: Being a good Christian meant supporting your country in war.
+The blurred lines between pop-Christianity and the Bush administration, as well as the enormous flag greeting us every morning, the imminent wars produced a new message: Being a good Christian meant supporting your country in war.

 This began to churn something inside me.
 I could see why understand dismantling Afghanistan, but chasing WMDs in Iraq was harder.
 It seemed that whenever such concerns being voiced, it resulted in one’s patriotism, and likewise their faith, being called into question.